pad52/oxygen-wpml-tools/README.md

     BUG fixes!
-    import the table_prefix from the wp_config.php file transform in a WP plugin or in something to be used remotely (using REST API).
+    import the table_prefix from the wp_config.php file transform in a WP plugin or in something that can be used remotely (using REST API).

+# bulk_run-*
+Scripts that automatize the process of CSV/POT file making and JSONs copy pasting